-The truth was it was not something I was even remotely passionate about.
+The truth was, it wasn’t something I was even remotely passionate about.
 It was all driven by fear.
-It should not come as a surprise that my real estate investing venture lasted less than 12 months because I did not have the motivation or the drive to do what was required to succeed as a property investor.
+It should not come as a surprise that my real estate investing venture lasted less than twelve months because I didn’t have the motivation or the drive to do what was required to succeed as a property investor.

 The lesson I learned from that experience was to never pursue something in life just for the money.
-While there is nothing wrong with pursuing financial freedom, for me, what was more important was experiencing joy and fulfilment in the process.
-If it was not something I was passionate about, then it would not be something I would do for any extended period of time.
+While there’s nothing wrong with pursuing financial freedom, what was more important to me was experiencing joy and fulfilment in the process.
+If it wasn’t something I was passionate about, it wouldn’t be something I would do for any extended period.

 We all do things in life because we think they are important, or because they meet some basic need we have.
-It is highly beneficial to do a regular review of where we are in life and what we are doing in order to eliminate any unnecessary activities.
+It’s highly beneficial to do a regular review of where we are in life and what we’re doing to eliminate any unnecessary activities.

-Here are five things we may think are important in life, but when we stop and really examine these things, we will find that they are not as important as we make them out to be.
+Here are five things we may think are important in life, but when we stop and really examine these things, we’ll find they’re not as important as we make them out to be.

 - Always being busy.
 Busyness is like a badge of honour today.
-The most common excuse we hear as to why people aren’t looking after themselves or pursuing something they’re passionate about is not having enough time.
-Busyness does not equate to success in life.
-We have to consistently ask ourselves why we are doing what we are doing and whether it really matters over the long term.
+The most common excuse we hear why people aren’t looking after themselves or pursuing something they’re passionate about is not having enough time.
+Busyness doesn’t equate to success in life.
+We have to consistently ask ourselves why we’re doing what we’re doing and whether it really matters over the long-term.

 - Putting the needs of others at the expense of your happiness.
 Taking responsibility for the well-being of family and friends may seem like the right thing to do.
 And it often is.
-However, if it is at the expense of taking care of our own needs or our happiness, then that does not serve us or those we are being responsible for.
-If we are not fulfilled in life, then we’re telling others, through our choices, that it is okay for them to do so as well.
+However, if it’s at the expense of taking care of our own needs or our happiness, then that doesn’t serve us or those we’re responsible for.
+If we’re not fulfilled in life, we’re telling others, through our choices, that it’s okay for them to do so as well.

 - Wanting to help someone when they are not ready to be helped or want your help.
-It can be hard to accept that not everyone wants to be helped even though we can clearly see that they could really use it.
-Instead of sharing our perspective on how someone should or shouldn’t be, it is better to allow people to make their own choices.
-If we are asked for help, then if we’re in a position to do so, we can certainly choose to provide any help necessary.
+It can be hard to accept that not everyone wants to be helped even though we can see they could really use it.
+Instead of sharing our perspective on how someone should or shouldn’t be, it’s better to allow people to make their own choices.
+If we’re asked for help and if we’re able to do so, we can choose to provide any help necessary.

 - Being driven by fame, fortune and success.
-It is very rare for anyone who has been driven solely by fame or fortune to experience true joy and fulfilment in life.
+It’s rare for anyone who has been driven solely by fame or fortune to experience true joy and fulfilment in life.
 They should be by-products of making a difference, serving others, or filling a need in our marketplace or community.
 The truth is any material success we have is only temporary because we never really own anything.
 When we pass on, whatever we think we own, will belong to someone else anyway.
-At best, we are temporary custodians of the things we think we own.
+At best, we’re temporary custodians of the things we think we own.

-If we start evaluating all the things we are doing that we think are important, it won’t be a surprise to find that a lot of the things we are doing are being driven by the wrong reasons or being driven out of fear.
-The good news is we always have a choice to make adjustments every day and start focusing on what really matters most to us.
-The more things we can eliminate from our lives, the better quality life we will have.
+If we evaluate all the things we’re doing we think are important, it won’t be a surprise to find that a lot of the things we’re doing are being driven by the wrong reasons or being driven out of fear.
+The good news is we always have a choice to make adjustments every day and focus on what really matters most to us.
+The more things we can eliminate from our lives, the better quality life we’ll have.

 Question: What is something else that we may think is important but is not?